What Glue Works Best with PLA 3D Printed Parts?

 Project Lifespan

-• Short-term projects (weeks/months) have more adhesive options
+• Short-term prototypes have more flexible choices.

 Working Environment

-• Dusty environments may contaminate slow-curing adhesives
+• Dusty environments can contaminate slow-curing adhesives.

 Finishing Requirements

-• Are you planning to paint over the connections?
+• Are you painting the part?

 Application Tips for Gluing PLA